About Laura

 I’m Rabbi Dr. Laura Duhan-Kaplan, a scholar and spiritual teacher living in Vancouver, Canada, on the traditional territories of the Musqueam, Squamish, and Tsleil-Waututh peoples.
 My work is spiritual, religious, and sometimes political.

-Employment: At work, I am Director of Inter-Religious Studies and Professor of Jewish Studies at the Vancouver School of Theology.
+Employment: At work, I am Dean of ALEPH Ordination Program.
+Before that, I was Director of Inter-Religious Studies and Professor of Jewish Studies at the Vancouver School of Theology.
 I am also Rabbi Emerita of Or Shalom Synagogue and Professor Emerita of Philosophy and Women's Studies at UNC Charlotte.

 Spiritual Direction: I hold a Graduate Diploma in Spiritual Direction from the Vancouver School of Theology (2010).
 To that practice, I also bring ten years of pastoral care experience (2005-2014).